 Office Assistants (OAs) work to create an inclusive on-campus housing environment that promotes personal development, citizenship, involvement, and leadership through the practice of Community Immersion.
 OAs serve as a resource for students in their community and as a role model at UNC Chapel Hill.
-OAs are assigned to traditional residence halls, suite style complexes, or apartment buildings and are supervised by the Community Director (CD) and the Community Manager (CM).
+OAs are assigned to traditional residence halls, suite style complexes or apartment buildings and are supervised by the Community Director (CD) and the Community Manager (CM).

 Hours of work vary based on the need of the department and community (ex: Halloween, popular sporting events, inclement weather, training, opening, closing, staff selection, unforeseen circumstances, etc.) and includes some evenings and weekends.
 After providing a schedule of availability, a supervisor will determine the specific work schedule.
 All leave time must be approved by their supervisor.
 OAs are required to attend all training activities while employed.
 OAs are expected to work all residence hall openings and closings, including Fall semester, Thanksgiving Break, Winter Semester, Spring Break and Spring Semester/Commencement closing.

-- Students employed by Housing and Residential Education must be enrolled as full-time students, will not be employed on a permanent full-time basis, and will not occupy a classified position.
+- Students employed by Carolina Housing must be enrolled as full-time students, will not be employed on a permanent full-time basis, and will not occupy a classified position.
 Student staff is “at will” and not eligible for layoff priority employment or severance pay and may be terminated at any time without additional compensation.
 A lapse in student status occurs during breaks (winter and summer) when an employee is not enrolled in courses.
 A lapse resulting from course scheduling does not affect employment eligibility, though it will subject the employee to FICA tax deductions.
 State policy requires temporary staff employees to be at least 18 years of age, and State law requires the University to have these individuals indicate their compliance with the Federal Military Selective Service Act.

 - All employees must maintain good financial, disciplinary, and academic standings with the University.